 The M2M Service Platform notifies the Car Sharing Provides of the insurance fee.

-• Post-conditions:
+Post-conditions:

 The User will pay as him/her drive according to the recorded data.

 The Car Sharing Service Provider can update the position and status of the car on its website using the recorded data.
 Thus, next users can make use of the Car Sharing Service.